krusha17/Jammin-Eats/README.md

 🎮 Jammin' Eats

-## Tutorial Mode
+## Tutorial Mode & Progression

-Jammin' Eats features a special **Tutorial Mode** designed to help new players learn the game mechanics in a forgiving environment.
-Here’s how Tutorial Mode works:
+Jammin' Eats features a **Tutorial System** designed to help new players learn the game mechanics in a forgiving environment and then graduate to the full game experience.

-### Mechanics in Tutorial Mode
+### Tutorial Mechanics
 - **No Penalties for Wrong Food:**
   - Giving a customer the wrong food will not increase the "Wrong Food" counter or result in a game over.
   - Customers may still react (e.g., appear angry), but you are free to experiment without failing.